usc-isi-i2/linked-maps/2 - RDF (Karma)/readme.md

 ```

 Once you have already set up, the next time you just navigate to ```\Web-Karma-master\karma-offline\target.``` , and do step 5) and 6).

+Note: out.ttl is the real output from this instruction.